tcrundall/SpoonCalcTS/NOTES.md

 #### misc

-When building, generating keystore in the cdloud failed (500).
+When building, generating keystore in the cloud failed (500).
 It worked upon retry.